ttelcl/lcl-bike-app/design-and-implementation-notes/DataModel.md

 (**) Logically the duration would not be needed, since you could calculate it from Departure and Return times.
 But as mentioned in the analysis: the duration does not exactly match those!

+(***) Almost all ride distances are already expressed in integer meters.
+A very few cases express distance as fractional meters (always multiples of 1/3rd of a meter), but these are so rare that extending the type to a floating point number doesn't seem worth the bother.

 ## Indices